wilcoxen-courses/e190-market/README.md

    the seller price, and returns the market supply using the equation above.

-1. Defines a function called `excess_d` that takes three arguments: `prd`, `tax`, and `hhlist` and returns the difference between the total demand and supply in the market.
+1. Defines a function called `excess_d` that takes three arguments: `prd`, `tax`, and `hhlist` and returns the excess demand at that price: that is, the difference between the total demand and total supply in the market.
    The first line should compute `prs` using the accounting rule above.
 The second and third lines should compute the market demand, `qd`, and market supply, `qs`, using `mkt_demand` and `mkt_supply`.
 It should then return the difference: `qd-qs`.

 1. The script should then use `read_households()` to read the input file into a variable called `hhlist`.